Bridewell Palace: Bridewell Palace

 The palace was built on the site of the medieval St Bride's Inn directly south of St Bride's Church at a cost of £39,000 for Henry VIII who treated it as a main London residence 1515–1523.
+The privy apartments in the Old Palace of Westminster had burned in 1512 requiring a new London area residence for the king.
 Standing on the banks of the River Fleet, the related saint since the medieval age has been St Bride.
 The papal delegation had preliminary meetings here in 1528 before advising the pope on whether the King could divorce Catherine of Aragon.
 The building was a project of Cardinal Thomas Wolsey.

 Bridewell Palace consisted of two brick-built courtyards, with the royal lodgings in three storeys around the inner courtyard.
 A grand processional staircase led to them from the outer courtyard.
 Bridewell was the first royal palace not to have a great hall and its staircase was a feature that recurs in Henry VIII's later residences.
 On the north side of the outer courtyard stood the kitchens and gatehouse.
 There was a long gallery (240 ft) which connected the inner court with Blackfriars, issuing out at Apothecaries Hall on Blackfriars Lane which formerly ran beyond its western façade.

 After Wolsey's fall in 1530, the palace was leased to the French ambassador 1531–1539, and was the setting for Holbein's painting, The Ambassadors (1533).